gnolang/gno/docs/getting-started/using-gnokey.md

 ```

 The return data will contain the following fields:
 - `height` - the height at which the query was executed.
-This is currently not supported.
+This is currently not
+supported and is `0` by default.
 - `data` - contains the result of the query.

 The `data` field returns a `BaseAccount`, which is the main struct used in TM2 to